Visitor in TypeScript

 Usage examples: Visitor isn’t a very common pattern because of its complexity and narrow applicability.

-This example illustrates the structure of the Visitor design pattern.
-It focuses on answering these questions:
+This example illustrates the structure of the Visitor design pattern and focuses on the following questions:

 - What roles do these classes play?